Methods of payment Abuse

 rmdir directory_name

-Some options of the rmdir command:
+Some options for the rmdir command are:

--p: Allows you to delete a directory and its parent directories if they remain empty after deletion.
+-p: allows you to delete a directory and its parent directories if they remain empty after deletion.

---verbose: Displays detailed information about the directory deletion process.
+--verbose: displays detailed information about the directory deletion process.

 How to install

-There is no need to install the rmdir command, as it is built into most Linux distributions.
+There is no need to install the rmdir command, as it is built-in to most Linux distributions.

-However, if for some reason the rmdir command is missing or unavailable on your system, you can install it as follows:
+If for some reason the rmdir command is missing or unavailable on your system, you can install it as follows:

 2. Open a terminal or console and run the following command depending on your distribution.

-3. For Debian-based distributions (Ubuntu, Linux Mint, etc.): sudo apt-get install coreutils
+3. For Debian-based distributions (Ubuntu, Linux Mint, etc.):

-4. For Red Hat-based distributions (Fedora, CentOS, etc.): sudo dnf install coreutils or sudo yum install coreutils
+4. For Red Hat-based distributions (Fedora, CentOS, etc.):

-5. For distributions based on Arch Linux (Manjaro, etc.): sudo pacman -S coreutils
+5. For Arch Linux-based distributions (Manjaro, etc.):

 Note that the rmdir command may also be available in other packages, so you can use your distribution's package manager to find and install a package containing this command.